 With that having said, rich people don’t get stuck with what they know and learn.
 They continuously search for new things, learn new things, and see new things as new opportunities to grow.

-Just as technology grows, the real successful people like the wealthy ones continue to thrive because of their capability to adept in situations requiring newly acquired knowledge about something.
+Just as technology grows, truly successful people continue to thrive because of their capability to adapt in situations requiring newly acquired knowledge about something.

 How Do The “Secrets of the Millionaire Mind” Help As Writer?